VisAwesme/Kels-Coding-Yard/Projects/Python/CyberDog/README.md

 ## Usage ⚙️

- CyberDog Sentinel will start running and periodically scan your network for devices, watch open ports, and log connected devices.
+ - CyberDog Sentinel will start running and periodically scan your network for devices, watch open ports, and log connected devices.

- If any unauthorized device is detected, it will be blocked from the network.
+ - If any unauthorized device is detected, it will be blocked from the network.

- Logs are saved in the logs/ directory for review.
+ - Logs are (hopefully) saved in the logs/ directory for review.

 ## License 📝